ChessWorld.net - Play Online Chess

 What Black usually does against 1.f4

-Most practical Bird preparation should start with Black's main reactions, not with White's dream attack.
+Most practical Bird preparation should begin with Black's replies, not White's dream attack.

 1...d5